 It’s a little high in sodium (480mg), but otherwise is pretty decent for a pre-packaged meal.
 We cut out as much sodium as possible, so having one of these meals as a treat now and then is fine for us.
 I believe this was also one of the lower sodium options available from this product line.

-The veggies and the grins are organic and the packaging is made from recycled materials!
+The veggies and the grains are organic and the packaging is made from recycled materials!
 Allergens: contains walnuts and milk.

 Nothing on the packaging says the meal is certified gluten free (it just says gluten free), but I did not have any problems after eating it.
 This is what their website has to say about it: